 Summary: This blog shares an ultimate budget travel guide for Cebu with some samples of DIY itinerary that are good for 2 to 5 days or even a week.
 Allocated budget covers expenses for entrance, food and transportation.
-All needed details for each top attraction are laid out in the post including operating hours, entrance fee, location and information on how to get there.
-Moreover, this blog is intended for DIY budget travelers, either solo, family or traveling in group.
+All needed details for each featured top tourist attraction are laid out in the post including operating hours, entrance fee, location and information on how to get there.
+Further, this Cebu blog is intended for DIY budget travelers, either solo, family or traveling in group.

 CEBU AT A GLANCE

 You are coming down to one of the most visited tourist destinations in the Philippines – CEBU, the Queen City of the South, is a royalty in the field of travel more so because of its well-distributed string of tourist attractions.

 At its center is Cebu City, the first capital and the oldest city in the Philippines, which brags of its colorful heritage being the very first seat of Christianity in the country.
 While here, enjoy a heritage walk of colonial houses, monuments and streets that stretches for about 2 kilometers good enough for a layover or half to full day DIY activity.
 Here is the link for a complete detail about the DIY heritage walk tour.

 At its both ends are crystalline, pristine beaches and rich diving sites: the north lies the islands of Bantayan and Malaspacua, home of thresher sharks; the south nestles the islands of Sumilon and Moalboal, famous for sardine fish, dolphins and turtles.

 The most visited of them all is South Cebu which teases of majestic waterfalls, walkable mountain peaks and (however you feel about it) gigantic whale sharks!
 Check out South Cebu’s top attractions on this link.